 Joined the club as part of the back room staff handpicked by new manager Bruno Ribeiro in 2016 and was appointed Fitness coach to the first team squad.

 Maykel had previously worked with Bruno at his most recent club before Vale, Academico De Viseu for two years.

 Goalkeeping Coach: Marco Tabuas

 A former Goalkeeper turned coach, Marco joined Bruno Ribeiro as part of the back room staff at Port Vale in 2016, as the Goalkeeping Coach at Vale Park.

 Marco played with Bruno at Vitoria Setubal, where he spent 20 years, rising through the youth ranks and into the first team.

 Head Physiotherapist: James Rowland

 Port Vale welcomed new Head Physiotherapist James Rowland for the start of the 2014/15 Season.
 A graduate of Sheffield Hallam University, James has previously worked as a physiotherapist at the Doncaster Rovers Centre of Excellence and the Derby County Academy before becoming Head Physio at Burton Albion.

 Performance Analyst: Dan Thompson

-A former decathlon athlete, Dan Thompson is a key member of Rob Page’s backroom staff.
+A former decathlon athlete, Dan Thompson is a key member of the Club’s backroom staff.
 The 30-year-old studied Sports Management for four years at Sheffield Hallam University before spending time working in IT recruitment.
 He started volunteering for Scunthorpe United in 2011 and began work at Port Vale part-time alongside that.
 Dan was taken on full time by the club in 2012 and in his very first season the Valiants were promoted to Sky Bet League One.